grommunio/grommunio-documentation/admin/manual_core.rst

 gromox-midb & zcore
 -------------------

-The IMAP Message Index Database, and the bridge process for PHP-MAPI.
+gromox-midb is the IMAP Message Index Database, and gromox-zcore the bridge process for PHP-MAPI.
 No further configuration needed.

 .. code-block:: sh